LOADING ...

 And swore 'twas the way that their did.

-Then worthy Glernriddel, so and sage,
+worthy Glernriddel, so cautious and sage,

-A ruling elder to wallow in wine!
+A high ruling elder to in wine!

 'Craigdarroch, soar when creation shall sink!

-'But if thou would immortal in rhyme,
+'But if thou would flourish in rhyme,

 'So thine be the laurel, and be the bay

-field thou hast won, by yon bright god of day!'
+'The thou hast won, by yon bright god of day!'

 tune: The (272)